appneta/AppNetaTraceViewBundle/README.md

 actively encourage patches, pull requests, feature requests, and bug reports.
 Current goals include Symfony developer toolbar integration and performance or architectural improvements where possible.

-This bundle is distributed with the AppNeta license; check out `Resources/meta/LICENSE` for the terms.